steps137/car_agents/doc/main.md

 2) Physics simulation occurs directly in Python - **Pygame Environment**.
 You don't need Unreal for this.
 Physics is significantly faster, but not as realistic.
 The Environment class should be selected as the environment.
-Various launch options are possible (see functions main1, main2 and main_game in `NeuralPilotAI/src/main.py`
-and run it directly).
+Various launch options are possible (see functions main and main_game in `NeuralPilotAI/src/main.py` and `main.py` run it directly).

 The logic of interaction with the environment is described in the agent class.
 This class should have methods: